minprog/pyprog/installatie/uv/index.md

 - go into that subfolder create a virtual environment with `uv venv`
 - keep your course files there
 - use `uv run` from inside that folder
-- add packages with `uv add ...` when needed
+- add packages with `uv pip install ...` when needed

 ### Example from start to finish